After years of practice, we finally come to the point of “Oohhh that’s how I was supposed to do it, why I didn’t know it

-Never leave your brushes in water for a long time.
+Never leave your brushes sitting in water for a long time.

 34 – Store brushes properly

 Use a separate jar or glass and store all brushes only bristles up, otherwise, the bristles can be bent.

 Store brushes only when they are clean and dried.

 35 – Use large brushes and wide strokes

 Wider strokes are perfect for backgrounds, and thin strokes – are for details.
 Professional artists can create all kinds of shades and details with wide strokes.